crystal-data/GR.cr/README.md

 ## Installation

-You need to place grlib.cr
+You need to place grlib.cr in your Crystal's require search path.

-You also need to install GR in the standard way.
+You also need to install GR in the standard way and set the enviromental variable GRDIR point to the installed directory.

-grlib.cr assumes that  `@[Link("GR")]` works.
-That means all necessary libraries from GR must be in the search pass of your ld.

 ## Getting started